 Interested in the study of law?
-Hear from George Mason University School of Law professors and visit a local courthouse to get a look at the life of a law school student and
+Hear from George Mason University School of Law representatives and visit a local courthouse to get a look at the life of a law school student and

 to learn about specific areas of focus within the law, the various career tracks available to you, and the opportunities and challenges facing legal

 professionals today.
 You will gain information about law schools across the U.S., including the application

 and enrollment process, state bars, costs, and job prospects.
 On a visit to a local courthouse, you’ll see law professionals in action and get an inside

 look at courthouse operations and proceedings.
 To conclude your law experience, you will participate in a mock trial in the courthouse.

 If CSI is your focus, you’ll immerse yourself in the exciting and challenging world of forensic science during hands-on

 workshops led by George Mason University faculty.
 During this full-day experience, you’ll develop the skills needed to be successful in a CSI career as

 you take on the role of a forensic investigator, working a simulated crime scene.
 This is a great chance to learn about the high-tech mechanisms used in

 analyzing forensics and see how your findings impact legal proceedings.
 You'll also learn about the college pathways that can lead to a career in CSI,

 including degree options and levels, and gain an understanding of the challenges and opportunities facing forensic science professionals today.

 Supreme Court or Investigative Simulation

 Together with your peers, you will participate in either a Supreme Court (law) or Investigative (CSI) simulation.

 In the Supreme Court simulation, you'll re-create an actual United States Supreme Court Case to learn about the importance of case law precedence and how to use

 it to form and support a legal argument.
 During this exciting simulation, you'll take on the role of a justice, a lawyer for the petitioner, or a lawyer